openacid/slim/README.md

     -   **Ready for transport**:
         a single `proto.Marshal()` is all it requires to serialize, transport or persisting on disk etc.

-    -   **Loosely coupled design**: index logic and data storage is completely separated.
-        Piece of cake using `SlimTrie` to index huge data.

 ## Memory overhead